Human Services Transfer DegreeCurriculum

 Academic support is provided through CCD’s Excel Zone.

 The human services program at CCD is fully accredited by the Council for Standards in Human Service Education.
-The program has been accredited by CSHSE since 1997 and is accredited through October 2018.
+The program has been accredited by CSHSE since 1997.

 CCD Online offers fully online certificates and degrees, and individual online courses to help match your busy schedule.
 This program offers between 57 and 65 percent of its degree either online or through a hybrid program.